top of page

 TSP logo

-Last Update on September 25th 2023 By TPS
+Last Update on November 24th 2023 By TPS

-Tattoo basics for beginners
+Build your Tattoo Skills with these Tattoo basics for beginners

 Everybody learns differently and this is a guide only.
 You can choose one or all of the activities to assist you on your journey.
-The pace that people master the skills will differ for everyone so should only be used as a guide.
+The pace that people master their tattoo skills will differ for everyone so this should only be used as a guide.
 The recommended study books have been selected to cover all the tattoo basics for beginners and can be swapped out for others of similar nature if you have them.

-Practice and repetition are the cornerstones of skill improvement for those new to tattooing.
-Tattooing is an art form that requires consistency and precision, and proficiency can only be attained with rigorous practice.
-Your tattooing abilities will advance as you put in the time and effort to perfect your techniques, just like any other art.
-Your hand will grow steadier, your lines will become cleaner, and your shading will become more fluid with repetition.
 It's common to run into obstacles and make mistakes along the way, but every setback presents an opportunity for improvement.
 Regular practice sessions covering many facets of tattooing, including as line work, shading, and color application, will help you establish a solid basis for your career as a tattoo artist.
 Recall that although improvement might not always be apparent right away, every practice session you put in advances your objectives.
 To reach your maximum potential in the tattoo industry, you must accept the process, practice, and have patience.

-Line Work Practice
+1. Line Work Practice

 This foundational ability serves as the cornerstone upon which all other tattooing styles and techniques are built, much like constructing a sturdy foundation for a house.
 To gain more knowledge and direction regarding the development of your line work abilities, you may choose to consult educational resources such as "Tattoo Design Book: Over 1400 Tattoo Designs for Real Tattoo Artists" by J. Fabian Rama.
 This book is intended to improve your comprehension of this vital area of tattooing.

-Shading Challenge
+2. Shading Challenge

 • Example: Tattoo a shaded sphere.